CZnavody19/Auto-Typer/README.md

 - At the end press `Ctrl Enter` to stop the program

 ### GUI
+#### Source code
 - Run the [GUI script](gui.py)
+- Configure the parameters
+- Press `Windows Shift S` and select the area of the text
+- Click `Capture` and review the text
+- Click `Start` and start typing, the program will "rewrite" the keys to the correct ones (By default only letters are enabled.
+To enable additional keys enter them in the settings.)
+- At the end press `Ctrl Enter` to stop rewriting (The program will freeze during typing)

+#### Release
+- Run `gui.exe`
 - Configure the parameters
 - Press `Windows Shift S` and select the area of the text
 - Click `Capture` and review the text